Mitigation … What’s That?

 First, they can try to reconfigure their project to avoid or minimize the issue.
 For instance, they can change a building’s placement on a property.

-If it becomes apparent that the negative impact is unavoidable, the permitting agency works with the developer to determine how best to offset that specific impact by selecting from a few different options including off- or on-site mitigation, mitigation bank credits, or in-lieu fee mitigation.
+Suppose it becomes apparent that the negative impact is unavoidable.
+In that case, the permitting agency works with the developer to determine how best to offset that specific impact by selecting from a few different options, including off- or on-site mitigation, mitigation bank credits, or in-lieu fee mitigation.

-All of these require the developer to establish or contribute to pre-existing endowment and non-endowment funds that pay for ongoing management and maintenance by a nonprofit habitat manager.
+All of these require the developer to establish or contribute to pre-existing endowment and non-endowment funds that pay for ongoing management and maintenance of conserved land or endangered species by a habitat manager.

-Since then, we have worked closely with all those involved to develop proactive, innovative solutions allowing us to structure funds that meet everyone’s needs while also providing financial expertise and security.
+Since then, we have worked closely with partners to develop innovative solutions allowing us to structure funds that meet everyone’s needs while also providing financial expertise and security.